1970 AFC Championship Game: Aftermath

 The AFC champion Colts made their second Super Bowl appearance.
-Baltimore defeated the Dallas Cowboys of the National Football Conference 16-13 in Super Bowl V to win their first Super Bowl and fourth NFL title overall.
+Baltimore defeated the Dallas Cowboys of the National Football Conference 16–13 in Super Bowl V to win their first Super Bowl and fourth NFL title overall.

-The Colts would return to the AFC title game the following season, but were shut out 21-0 by the Miami Dolphins.
+The Colts would return to the AFC title game the following season, but were shut out 21–0 by the Miami Dolphins.
 This would turn out to be the final home playoff win for the Colts in Baltimore before they moved to Indianapolis in 1984.
-As of 2021, it remains the only AFC Championship Game to have been played in Baltimore.
+It was the only AFC Championship Game to have been played in Baltimore until 2023.
 By the time the Colts hosted their first AFC Championship Game in Indianapolis (which they won en route to their first Super Bowl win as an Indianapolis team), Baltimore had already won an AFC title and a Super Bowl with their current franchise, the Ravens.

-As of 2021, while the Ravens have appeared in four AFC Championship Games - winning both the AFC title and Super Bowl twice - all of their Conference Championship Games have been on the road.
+While the Ravens appeared in four AFC Championship Games between 2000 and 2012 - winning both the AFC title and Super Bowl twice - all of their Conference Championship Games have been on the road.
+They would host their first AFC Championship game in the 2023 season.

 The Raiders would return to the AFC Championship Game in 1973, which would turn out to be the first of another streak of five consecutive title game appearances, although they would have to wait until the fourth of these games before finally capturing their first AFC (and Super Bowl) championships.